mdgonza/mdgonza/README.md

-- 👋 Hi, I’m @mdgonza
+- 👋 Hi, I’m Marcos
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning music
+- 🌱 I’m currently learning music production
+- 💻 I’m currently learning code
 - 💞️ I’m looking to collaborate on projects
--

 <!---
 mdgonza/mdgonza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.